advikanamasivayam/advikanamasivayam.github.io/_portfolio/sevt.md

 title: MIT Solar Electric Vehicle Team Roll Cage
 order: 1
 img: "assets/img/portfolio/solstice-inside.png"
-feature-img: "assets/img/portfolio/rc-fea.png"
+feature-img: "assets/img/portfolio/background.jpg"
-tags: [CAD, SolidWorks, FEA, Ansys]
+tags: [CAD, SolidWorks, FEA, Ansys, Manufacturing]
-display-date: "September 2024 – Present"
+display-date: "September 2024 – May 2026"
 ---
-I led our team in the design and fabrication of the roll cage for the MIT Solar Electric Vehicle Team's new car, _Solstice_, to compete at the 2026 Formula Sun Grand Prix in Brainerd, MN.
+I led our team in the design and fabrication of the roll cage for the MIT Solar Electric Vehicle Team's new car, _Solstice_, to compete at the _2026 Formula Sun Grand Prix_ in Brainerd, MN.
 The roll cage is a TIG-welded steel frame ensuring occupant safety.

 **Roll Cage Design:**
 <div style="display: flex;">